benoitpas/aoc-2019-haskell/README.md

 Then I realized that to start it was complicated as all start points are '@' so I replaced the 'Char' by its location and the key is now `(Set (Int,Int), Set Char)`.

 So finally I implemented a solution for part 2 that generalizes the first one.
+After a bug fix, the solution for part 2 also works for part 1, which I think is very nice implementation.